 If you have noticed some of the visible signs of ageing, such as fine lines and wrinkles, you might be looking for non-surgical ways in which to address these issues.
 The good news is that there are a number of ways in which the condition of the skin can be improved, and a fresher appearance can be achieved.
 One of the ways in which the skin can be healed and refreshed is with the help of chemical peels.
 Chemical peels can address a variety of skincare concerns, including some of the signs of ageing.

 Read on to find out how they work, and if they are worth a try for your needs…

 How do chemical peels work?

 During a chemical peel treatment, a specially formulated chemical solution is applied to the target area of the skin.
 The chemical solution works by damaging the outer layers of the skin so that, in time, it peels off.
 In doing so, chemical peels can help to remove some lines and wrinkles, as well as age spots.
-This leaves the skin looking smoother and more youthful.
+This leaves the skin looking smoother.

 As well as reducing the appearance of lines and wrinkles, chemical peels can also help to resolve acne, scars, redness, hyperpigmentation and enlarged pores.

 What types of chemical peels are available?

 Chemical peels come in three types: superficial, medium-depth and deep peels.
 The treatment that suits you best will depend on your concerns, as well as your skin type and aesthetic goals.
 If you are struggling with issues that are affecting only the top layer of your skin, you are likely to benefit from a superficial peel.
 These peels are typically mild and tend to produce optimal results when multiple treatment sessions are conducted.

 If you have fine wrinkles and sun-damaged skin, you may be better suited to a medium-depth peel.
 Moderate to severe wrinkles and sun damage, on the other hand, are usually best treated with deep chemical peels.